Cardinal Stadium (Washington, D.C.)

 Cardinal Stadium is a 3,500-seat multi-purpose stadium in Washington, D.C.
-The stadium is located on the campus of the Catholic University of America, and is home to the Catholic University Cardinals football, field hockey, lacrosse, and track and field teams.
+The stadium is located on the campus of the Catholic University of America, and is home to the Catholic University Cardinals football and field hockey teams.
 For the pandemic-shortened 2020 season, it was the home of Old Glory DC of Major League Rugby.

 Cardinal Stadium opened in 1985 after Brookland Stadium was closed down.
 Cardinal Stadium is a 15-minute walk from the Brookland–CUA Station on the Washington Metro Red Line.

 The stadium has a synthetic FieldTurf surface, installed in 2006 and renewed in 2016, and a Daktronics scoreboard, installed in 2007.
 Bleachers are located on the eastern side of the stadium, and are separated from the playing field by an eight-lane track.